Here's how to navigate the application for admission to the Maryland bar.

 The application for admission requests information on a number of topics, including your educational and job history, where you have lived, past legal proceedings, and any outstanding debts.
 It also requires you to provide references.
 The application can take many hours to complete, so give yourself plenty of time to gather necessary documents, contact relevant parties, and fill out the application.

-The application also requires you to "certify your prelegal education" on a form provided in part one of the application.
-In years past, this meant that you would take the form and have the institution where you received your undergraduate degree complete it.
-However, you now may (and this method is preferred) have your undergraduate institution directly submit an official transcript to the Bar Examiners.
-If this is done, you need not have your undergraduate institution also complete the pre-legal certification form.
+The application also requires you to "certify your prelegal education" you may (and this method is preferred) have your undergraduate institution directly submit an official transcript to the Bar Examiners.
 (Note: the law school, as indicated on the FAQ page, is unable to certify your prelegal education and will not complete this form for you.)